Massless Representations in Conformal Space and Their de Sitter Restrictions: Invariant Bilinear Form in the Space of Spinors

 Recall that $\omega(4,2)$ is the $\mathfrak{cl}(4,2)$ volume form in the basis $\big\{ \Gamma^{}_\nu \big\}$ (see Eq. \eqref{OOmega}), while the bivector generators $\Gamma_{\mu\nu}$ are defined in Eq. \eqref{GammaMuNu-JPG}.

-\begin{Remark}{ In the chiral basis of $\mathfrak{cl}(4,2)$, the Clifford generators $\Gamma^{}_\nu$ are not all anti-Hermitian with respect to ordinary Hermitian conjugation (see Eq. \eqref{2.2}); this reflects the mixed Hermiticity properties induced by the Clifford relations in signature $(4,2)$.
+\begin{Remark}{ \textbf{(the $B$-inner product and restoration of anti-Hermiticity in the chiral basis).} As noted above, in the chiral basis of $\mathfrak{cl}(4,2)$, the Clifford generators $\Gamma^{}_\nu$ are not all anti-Hermitian with respect to ordinary Hermitian conjugation (see Eq. \eqref{2.2}); this reflects the mixed Hermiticity properties induced by the Clifford relations in signature $(4,2)$.
 As a result, the standard inner product fails to be compatible with the requirement that the generators $\Gamma^{}_{\mu\nu}$ of the conformal algebra $\mathfrak{so}(4,2)$ act as anti-Hermitian operators.\footnote{Let $(\mathscr{H},\langle\cdot,\cdot\rangle)$ be a complex inner product space and let $X$ be a linear operator on $\mathscr{H}$.
 The adjoint $X^\dagger$ of $X$ (with respect to $\langle\cdot,\cdot\rangle$) is defined by the relation:

 The operator $X$ is said to be Hermitian if $X^\dagger = X$ and anti-Hermitian if $X^\dagger = -X$.
 These notions depend explicitly on the chosen inner product.
 In particular, when the inner product is modified, the corresponding adjoint changes accordingly.
 Only in the special case of the standard inner product does the adjoint $X^\dagger$ coincide with ordinary Hermitian conjugation $X^\ast:= \overline{X}^\top$.} Indeed, with respect to the standard inner product: